Saturday, March 17, 2012

 barren reefs lining shores of highways.

-Pecos, TX.: Gateway to Nada
+Pecos, Texas: Gateway to Nada

-A café's pizzo of patriotism
+A café's tribute of patriotism

-framed on wood paneled walls
+almost hides the wood paneled walls

 and you realize that West Texas